 - 1. What PBIS are available to all students in Tier 1 across all grade levels? - 2.
-How are the needs of students who are not responding to Tier 1 PBIS identified and supported through Tier 2 and Tier 3 interventions? - 3.
-What data are collected (such as PBIS Tiered Fidelity Inventory data) to determine the fidelity of staff implementation of the three levels of PBIS practices in schools?
+How are the needs of students who are not responding to Tier 1 PBIS identified and supported through Tier II and Tier III interventions? - 3.
+What data are collected (such as PBIS Tiered Fidelity Inventory data) to determine the fidelity of adult implementation of the three levels of PBIS practices in schools?
 How is the fidelity of PBIS implementation measured? - 4.
 What impact has PBIS implementation had on the number of office referrals, in- and out- of school suspensions and expulsions?